kostyade/EIP712-Relayer/README.md

 # EIP712 Relayer Service with batch transactions

-Proof of Concept of simpke relayer service that batches user submitted transactions and submit multiple transactions in one meta-transaction.
+Proof of Concept of simple relayer service that batches user submitted transactions and submit multiple transactions in one meta-transaction.

 ![UI](screenshot.png)